groundswellaudio/swl-variant/README.md

 ## Measurements

 The measurements are of the form (compile time, executable file size).

 All of these measurements were done without optimizations.

+The compilers used were Clang 12 and GCC 10.

 Single visitation :
 | Variant size | swl (clang) | std (clang) | swl (gcc) | std (gcc)